Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: R 2 -Calculus

 \section{R\textsuperscript{2}-Calculus}

-Going forward, we use the notation of Section \ref{sec:r2-value}, only state results for the population versions of the (partial) $R$- and $R^2$-values and assume without loss of generality that random variables are centred.
+This section states the rules of the $R^2$-calculus and related results as used in the main text.
+We employ the notation of Section \ref{sec:r2-value}, concentrate on results for the population versions of the (partial) $R$- and $R^2$-values and assume without loss of generality that random variables are centred.
+The proofs along a more general, Hilbert space version of the $R^2$-calculus can be found in the next section.

 The following result justifies calling $R^2_{Y \sim X \mid Z}$ a \emph{partial} $R^2$-value and shows that the definitions of $R^2$- and $R$-value are consistent.
 It follows from the Gram-Schmidt orthogonalization.